vickywane/digitaloceanspaces-upload-api/submission.md

  DB_USER=<USERNAME>
 ```

 With the connection details securely stored in the .env file above, the next step would be to connect to the database cluster through our backend application.

+To connect to the newly created database within the cluster, you need a database driver.
+Execute the command below to install [go-pg](https://github.com/go-pg/pg), a golang library for translating ORM queries into SQL Queries before executing them against a Postgres database.

 Create a `db.go` file within the `graph` package directory.
-We would gradually put together the code within the file to establish a connection with the Postgres database created in the [Managed Databases](https://www.digitalocean.com/products/managed-databases/) cluster.
+You would gradually put together the code within the file to establish a connection with the Postgres database created in the [Managed Databases](https://www.digitalocean.com/products/managed-databases/) cluster.

 First, add the content of the code block below into the `db.go` file to create a user table in the Postgres database immediately a connection to the database has been established.